Aberdeen: Politics and government

 In 1891 the city boundaries were significantly enlarged, absorbing the neighbouring burghs of Old Aberdeen and Woodside, plus the Torry area on the south bank of the Dee.
 The act of parliament which expanded the burgh also confirmed that Aberdeen was entitled to be called a city; it had commonly been described as a city prior to that, but (like most Scottish cities) without official recognition.
 Following the absorption of Torry in 1891, the city boundaries straddled the counties of Aberdeenshire and Kincardineshire.
 Aberdeen was made a county of itself in 1899.
 In 1975 the burgh was replaced by the larger City of Aberdeen district within the Grampian region.
 Further local government reforms in 1996 replaced the districts and regions created in 1975 with council areas; the pre-1996 City of Aberdeen district became the Aberdeen City council area.

 In the Scottish Parliament, the city is represented by three constituencies with different boundaries: Aberdeen Central and Aberdeen Donside are wholly within the Aberdeen City council area.
-Aberdeen South and North Kincardine includes the North Kincardine ward of Aberdeenshire Council.
+Aberdeen Deeside and North Kincardine includes the North Kincardine ward of Aberdeenshire Council.
 A further seven MSPs are elected as part of the North East Scotland electoral region.
 In the European Parliament the city was represented by six MEPs as part of the all-inclusive Scotland constituency.
 Aberdeen is represented in the Parliament of the United Kingdom by two constituencies, Aberdeen North and Aberdeen South, which are wholly within the Aberdeen City council area.